YOU ARE VIEWING A DEMO REPORT

 Determine what actions you can take over the next month to make use of what you’ve learned about yourself.
 How can you manage your time and energy?
 What environments could make school work easier?
 What actions can you take to reduce your stress?
 How might you develop your strengths?
 Who can you talk to?
 Who can help you stay on track?

-Student Insights 01
+01 Student Insights ENFP

 Back to Table of Contents